sukhbinder/BinarySTLfileReader/readme.md

+#BinarySTLFileReader

-#Binary STL File Reader in Pure numpy
+Binary STL File Reader in Pure numpy

 Back in 2013, wrote this small little python program to read in binary STL file.